-Facts About The Aurora Borealis: Defining The Northern Lights And How They Form
+The Aurora Borealis – What The Northern Lights Are, And How They Develop

-Although most of us have never observed the Northern Lights in person, most readers would most definitely have seen images or heard of this meteorological phenomenon.
-But what exactly is the Aurora Borealis?
+Most of us have never observed the Northern Lights in person, but many will have seen images of this spectacular event.
+But what exactly is this phenomenon also known as the Aurora Borealis?

-It is probably one of nature's most breathtaking displays, but due to its location, few of us ever get to see an Aurora Borealis occurrence.
-Situated over the Arctic and Antarctic regions, this phenomenon has also been the source of many awe-inspiring photographs.
+It is probably one of nature’s most breathtaking displays, but due to its location, few of us ever get to see an Aurora Borealis occurrence.
+Situated over the Arctic region, this phenomenon has also been the source of many awe-inspiring photographs.

 This article examines what this multicolored light display is and also how it occurs.
 It also looks at the facts and characteristics that define it.